MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. Select **Save**.

 #### Assign a configuration profile to an Microsoft Entra group

-> [!NOTE]
-> You can only assign one group to a profile.
-If you want to assign a different group, then you need to remove the existing group and then assign a new group to the profile.

 Follow these steps to assign a configuration profile to an Microsoft Entra group: